 \section{THE SIMBA SIMULATION}

 The \simba simulation is a cosmological hydrodynamic simulation with state-of-the-art galaxy formation modules.
-It is built on the \gizmo\ code~\citep{hopkins2015new}, using its meshless finite mass hydrodynamics solved, with the gravity solver mostly taken from \gad~\citep{springel2005cosmological}.
-The input physics includes gravity, radiative cooling including metal lines, and on-the-fly self-shielding from a spatially-uniform photo-ionizing background, which directly predicts the \HI\ fraction in each gas particle.
-Additional processes include star formation based on an on-the-fly subgrid $H_2$ the model, stellar feedback using decoupled kinetic winds, black hole growth using both torque-limited and Bondi accretion, black hole feedback in three different modes, and on-the-fly dust production and destruction.
-Full details of these modules are available in ~\cite{dave2019simba}.
-This compressive set of input physics generates galaxies and intergalactic gas properties that align very well with a wide range of observations, the most relevant for this work being the gas content of galaxies as a function of mass \citep{10.1093/mnras/staa1894} and the quenched fraction of galaxies as a function of mass ~\cite{dave2019simba}.
-Thus \simba\ represents a plausible (though not unique) model for the growth and evolution of galaxies from early epochs to today.
+It is built on the \gizmo\ code~\citep{hopkins2015new}, which uses meshless finite mass hydrodynamics, with the gravity solver mostly taken from \gad~\citep{springel2005cosmological}.
+The input physics includes gravity, radiative cooling (including metal lines), and on-the-fly self-shielding from a spatially uniform photo-ionizing background, which directly predicts the \HI\ fraction in each gas particle.
+Additional processes include star formation based on an on-the-fly subgrid H$_2$ model, stellar feedback using decoupled kinetic winds, black hole growth using both torque-limited and Bondi accretion, black hole feedback in three different modes, and on-the-fly dust production and destruction.
+Full details of these modules are available in \cite{dave2019simba}.
+This comprehensive set of input physics generates galaxies and intergalactic gas properties that align well with a wide range of observations, the most relevant for this work being the gas content of galaxies as a function of mass \citep{10.1093/mnras/staa1894} and the Q fraction of galaxies as a function of mass \citep{dave2019simba}.
+Thus, \simba\ represents a plausible (though not unique) model for the growth and evolution of galaxies from early epochs to the present day.